EHCP: Moving Into and Out of East Sussex

 We will contact you if we need any further documentation.

-Once the transfer of your child’s EHCP file has been completed, an Assessment and Planning Officer (APO) will be allocated to manage your case and find a suitable placement for your child.
+We will provide you an Assessment and Planning Officer (APO).
+This will take place once the transfer of your child’s EHCP file has taken place.
+The APO will manage your case and find a suitable placement for your child.

-Following your move, your APO will consult with local schools to find a suitable temporary placement so that your child is in education as soon as possible.
+Following your move, your APO will consult with local schools.
+This will enable them to find a suitable temporary placement.
+This will make sure your child is in education as soon as possible.
 It may be possible for your child to continue attending their existing school if it is practicable to do so.

-As part of the review process, you will be able to express a preference for an educational placement for your child.
+You will be able to express a preference for an educational placement for your child.
+This is part of the review process.

 Transfer during statutory assessment

-You will need to apply for a school place via the Admissions team:
+You will need to apply for a school place via the Admissions team.
+You can find out more by visiting the main East Sussex County Council website:

 Moving Out of East Sussex